Last updated on August 16th, 2022

 To freezer your chicken, let it cool completely.
 Then divide among quart size freezer bags.
 I find filling a quart size freezer bag gives me the perfect amount to use for a recipe for dinner.

-After you have your chicken divided between your bags, squeeze any extra air out before sealing.
+After you have your chicken divided between your bags or airtight container, squeeze any extra air out before sealing.
 Then flatten the bags for better storage and stick in your freezer until ready to use.

 How Can You Use Shredded Chicken?